UtkarshPathrabe/An-Introduction-to-Interactive-Programming-in-Python----Coursera/Week 02/Week 2 Quiz/Quiz2a.md

 ### Explanation

-Correct.
 Each time `square` is called the global variable `count` is increased by 1.

 Question 7
 ----------